 YOUR RIGHTS REGARDING YOUR PROTECTED HEALTH INFORMATION

 Right to Revoke Your Authorization.
-You may revoke Your Authorization, Your Marketing Authorization or any written authorization obtained in connection with your PHI, except to the extent that the Facility and/or Health Professionals have taken action in reliance upon it, by delivering a written revocation statement to the Facility Health Information Management Office identified below.
+You may revoke Your Authorization, Your Marketing Authorization or any written authorization obtained in connection with your PHI, except to the extent that the Center and/or Health Professionals have taken action in reliance upon it, by delivering a written revocation statement to the Center’s Management Office identified below.

 Right to Amend Your Records.
 You have the right to request that PHI maintained in your medical record file or billing records be amended.
-If you desire to amend your records, please obtain an amendment request form from the Facility Health Information Management Office and submit the completed form to the Facility Health Information Management Office.
-Your request will be accommodated unless the Facility and/or Health Professionals believe that the information that would be amended is accurate and complete or other special circumstances apply.
+If you desire to amend your records, please obtain an amendment request form from the Center’s Management Office and submit the completed form to the Center’s Management Office.
+Your request will be accommodated unless the Center and/or Health Professionals believe that the information that would be amended is accurate and complete or other special circumstances apply.